Six Highly Annoying Cuban Habits

 3. One thing I do love about here, however, is that on the whole, Cubans aren’t modest when it comes to bodily functions: everyone pisses, shits, and fucks.
 There’s nothing to be ashamed of.

-Filed under Living Abroad, Americans in cuba, Communications, Cuban customs, Expat life, Cuban idiosyncracies
+Filed under Americans in cuba, Communications, Cuban customs, Cuban idiosyncracies, Expat life, Living Abroad

 1. Ro